mwernerds/pgrange/README.md

 # Python Extension for Creating Feature Vectors from LiDAR data using pgsql

-This module contains hard-coded query processing in C++ for retrieving feature vectors (min, max, average) of points given a context.
+This module contains hard-coded query processing in C++ for retrieving feature vectors (min, average, max) of points given a context.
 Therefore,

 * a range query is processed taking the 128x128m region around a query location into account.
 * all points are sorted into 128x128 cells
-* empty cells are filled using a kNN query (3 nearest neighbors)
+* empty cells are filled using a kNN query (4 nearest neighbors)
-* cell statistics is calculated (min, max, mean) and
+* cell statistics is calculated (min, mean, max) and
 * returned as a numpy array for deep learning

 # Installation: